Non-equilibrium diagrammatic approach to strongly interacting photons: Diagrammatic approach to non equilibrium Green's functions

 and the fields shifted accordingly in frequency:

-Here the detunings $\Delta_s=\omega_e-\omega_L^{(1)}-\omega_s$ and $\Delta_d=\omega_d-\omega_s-\omega_L^{(2)}$ between laser frequencies and atomic transitions have been introduced.
+Here the detuning $\Delta_e=\omega_e-\omega_L$ between the laser frequency and atomic transition has been introduced.
 In order to avoid confusion, throughout the remainder of this manuscript we will exclusively work in the rotating frame.
-The corresponding Keldysh component of the inverse GF within the same frame of reference is then given by
+The corresponding Keldysh component of the inverse Green's function within the same frame of reference is then given by

 It should be pointed out, that the factor $3-2n_V$ in the ground-state sector accounts for the occupation of this mode with a homogeneous number density of lattice defects or vacancies $n_V \in [0,1]$.
-Thus for $n_V = 0$ the ground-state is homogeneously occupied with one atom per site ($n=-1/2+i\int \frac{d\omega}{4\pi}G^K=1-n_V=1$).
+Thus for $n_V = 0$ the ground-state is homogeneously occupied with one atom per site, as can be seen from $n_g=-1/2+i\int \frac{d\omega}{4\pi}G_{gg,0}^K=1-n_V=1$.